14 January 2019 by Victoria Jusko

 Sometimes referred to as a Polar Day, the phenomenon occurs because of the earth's slightly tilted axis; as the earth orbits around the sun, the tilt makes the north pole face towards the sun in summer and away from it in winter, creating darkness during the northern hemisphere winter months and complete sunshine during the equivalent summer.
 The same phenomenon can be witnessed south of the Antarctic Circle but since there are no permanent human habitations here it's easier to experience the natural wonder in the north.

-When to see the Midnight Sun
+When to see the Midnight Sun in 2019?

 Generally, this phenomenon can be seen all along the Arctic Circle from mid-June to early July.
 Head further north, to Svalbard or Greenland to enjoy the spectacle from April to August.
 With adequate weather conditions the sun is then visible for a full 24 hours a day.
 During this period it's impossible to see the Northern Lights, as the skies are too bright.